nicolashemonic/typescript-react-loadable-server-rendering/README.md

 Server rendering is dependent on these build step:

 1. TypeScript type check and emit JavaScript es2015 (TypeScript without types) consumable by Babel
-2. Babel transform React jsx and es2015 synthax into code understandable by the browser
+2. Babel transform React jsx and es2015 synthax into code understandable by the browser by the browser
 3. Babel apply plugins to make code splitting compatible with server rendering